Loading...

 Your rental car in Iceland will be designed for a specific kind of fuel, so you need to be mindful of that when filling up your vehicle.
 Unlike the U.S., in Iceland, the petrol pump is green and the diesel one is black.

-With Iceland being a pioneer of sustainability, electric vehicle charging stations are found throughout the country, even in the remote parts.
+With Iceland being a pioneer of sustainability, electric vehicle charging stations are found throughout the country, even in the more remote parts.
 There are two main electric car charger providers: Ísorka and ON (Orka náttúrunnar).
 You can recharge your car using the smartphone app with either provider.
-You can even download the English language apps before you arrive so you’re familiar with the process.
+You can even download the English language apps before you arrive so you’re familiar with the process without needing to learn much of the local language.

 A lot of gas stations in Iceland have car wash facilities, if you need one.
 If you’ve been driving on muddy roads, having a car wash at a petrol station is quite convenient.
-Always wait for the driver before you finish up.
+As anywhere else, always wait for the driver before you to finish up before entering the car wash.
 It’s common etiquette in Iceland to clean up the car wash area with some water after you’re done.

 Full-service stations accept multiple modes of payment.
 But there are also a few self-service gas stations that only accept credit cards with PINs, for example, the gas stations at Keflavík.
 Either way, you need to enter the number of the petrol pump you’re using at the kiosk and pay using your credit card.